-The third key objective is ensuring that the Stadium is commercially viable.
-This requires consistent profitability to in particular enable the Trust to meet its bank loan covenants and to service and repay its debt.
+The third key objective is ensuring that the Stadium is commercially viable. this requires consistent profitability to in particular enable the Trust to meet its bank. loan covenants and to service and repay its debt.

-Over the next three years the Stadium is forecast to achieve surpluses of \$4.7 million.
+Over the next three years the Stadium is forecast to achieve surpluses of \$4.2 million.
 Of this amount, \$3 million relates to targeted but unconfirmed events.
-Out of this surplus, the Stadium is required to make scheduled loan repayments of \$4.5 million.
+The Stadium is required to make scheduled loan repayments of \$4.5 million.
 This by necessity limits the funds available to maintain and enhance the facility resulting in budgeted enhancements over the period of \$1 million compared to between \$2 million and \$4 million of desirable enhancements.